mid2SUPAERO/SOMP/README.md

 ## TOP GO FURTHER

 use top88.m for vectorization/speed/memory [demo](http://htmlpreview.github.io/?https://github.com/jomorlier/ALMcourse/blob/master/top88/topopt_3ptBENDING.html)

-use top88_fmincon.m to compare with this code use top88_MMA.m with MMA (need svanberg's files mmasub, subsolv) to see the ability of MMA to tackle use to88_heaviside_MMA.m for stress constrained and MMA [demo](http://htmlpreview.github.io/?https://github.com/jomorlier/ALMcourse/blob/master/AdvancedTopOpt/StressBasedTopOpt.html) use top99neo.m with MMA for 3D problem [code](https://www.topopt.mek.dtu.dk/apps-and-software/new-99-line-topology-optimization-code-written-in-matlab)
+use top88_fmincon.m to compare with this code

+use top88_MMA.m with MMA (need svanberg's files mmasub, subsolv) to see the ability of MMA to tackle the XO sensitivity ?

+use to88_heaviside_MMA.m for stress constrained and MMA [demo](http://htmlpreview.github.io/?https://github.com/jomorlier/ALMcourse/blob/master/AdvancedTopOpt/StressBasedTopOpt.html)

+use top99neo.m with MMA for 3D problem [code](https://www.topopt.mek.dtu.dk/apps-and-software/new-99-line-topology-optimization-code-written-in-matlab)